lebalz/lebalz.github.io/docs/dokku/drone-ci/drone-runner.md

 ---
 # Drone Runner

-For the runner, follow the same steps as fot the server, but make sure you follow the instructions for the [runners](https://docs.drone.io/runner/docker/installation/linux/).
+For the runner, follow the same steps as for the server, but make sure you follow the instructions for the [runners](https://docs.drone.io/runner/docker/installation/linux/).

 ```bash {3-7}